The explanation of the entries are contained below. Here I will put the recommended values when troubleshooting issues:

 - These values can be modified on the client as well as on the server.

-- The NS logging severity level can be set in the Altiris Console In Altiris 7: Settings > All Settings; Notification Server > Notification Server Settings; Logging (tab); In Altiris 6: the Error Logging Advanced setting in the Configuration tab.
+- The NS logging severity level can be set in the Altiris Console: Settings > All Settings; Notification Server > Notification Server Settings; Logging (tab); In Altiris 6: the Error Logging Advanced setting in the Configuration tab.
 The Console will only set the registry value if trace logging level is enabled.

 - When the logs are generated, a.log is always the current log and when the max size is reached, it becomes a1.log.
 The next one would be a2.log and so on until the max files is reached.
 At that point you may begin to lose data unless archiving or purging kicks in.